Loved Me Back to Life (song): Commercial performance

-In the United States, "Loved Me Back to Life" debuted at number twenty-six on the Billboards Adult Contemporary becoming Dion's fortieth entry on this chart.
-It made her the fifth woman with most entries on the AC chart, after Barbra Streisand, Dionne Warwick, Linda Ronstadt and Anne Murray.
-"Loved Me Back to Life" peaked on the AC chart in the third week, reaching number twenty-four.
-The song has sold 23,000 downloads in the first week enabling its debut on Pop Digital Songs at number nineteen and on Hot Digital Songs at number sixty-three.
-As of 3 November 2013, it had sold 49,000 digital copies in the United States.
-"Loved Me Back to Life" also debuted on the Hot Dance Club Songs in mid-November 2013 and peaked there at number three in mid-January 2014.
-In Canada, the song landed the Hot Shot Debut on the Canadian Hot 100, coming in at number twenty-six.
-It became Dion's best debut to date on the chart and her second best peak on the list, only behind 2007's "Taking Chances".
-The single also debuted at number fifteen on the Canadian Hot Digital Songs chart.
-In the United Kingdom, "Loved Me Back to Life" reached number fourteen becoming Dion's highest charting single since "A New Day Has Come" got to number seven in 2002.
-In other countries, the song reached number twenty-five in Switzerland and Belgium, number twenty-nine in Ireland, number thirty-two in France and number thirty-eight in Germany and Austria.
+In the United States, "Loved Me Back to Life" entered the Billboard Adult Contemporary chart at number 26, becoming Dion's 40th appearance on the ranking.
+With this entry, she moved to fifth place among female artists with the most AC chart listings, behind Barbra Streisand, Dionne Warwick, Linda Ronstadt and Anne Murray.
+The single rose to its peak of number 24 in its third week on the chart.
+It sold 23,000 downloads in its opening week, debuting at number 19 on the Pop Digital Songs chart and number 63 on Hot Digital Songs.
+By 3 November 2013, US digital sales had reached 49,000 copies.
+The track also entered the Hot Dance Club Songs chart in mid‑November 2013 and climbed to number three in mid‑January 2014.

+In Canada, the single earned the Hot Shot Debut on the Canadian Hot 100, opening at number 26.
+It became Dion's strongest debut on the chart and her second‑highest peak, surpassed only by 2007's "Taking Chances".
+The track also debuted at number 15 on the Canadian Hot Digital Songs chart.

+In the United Kingdom, "Loved Me Back to Life" reached number 14, becoming Dion's highest‑charting single there since "A New Day Has Come" peaked at number seven in 2002.
+Internationally, the single reached number 25 in Switzerland and Belgium, number 29 in Ireland, number 32 in France, and number 38 in Germany and Austria.

 Music video

-On 18 September 2013, the live performance of "Loved Me Back to Life" was uploaded onto Dion's official Vevo channel.
-It was taken from her sold-out, Celine... une seule fois concert in Quebec City on 27 July 2013.
-The lyric video was also released on 15 October 2013.
+On 18 September 2013, a live performance of "Loved Me Back to Life" was uploaded to Dion's official Vevo channel.
+The video includes footage from her sold‑out Celine... une seule fois concert in Quebec City on 27 July 2013.
+A lyric video followed on 15 October 2013.